NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Upload_Data.md

 ```

-Once the user has prepared their files (in TSV or JSON format), they can move on to the next step and upload data with the Upload Data Wizard.
+Once the files have been prepared (in TSV or JSON format), these files can be uploaded with the Upload Data Wizard.

 **Note:** Before you can upload clinical, biospecimen or experiment data, associated cases must be registered in the GDC.
 If the cases are not displayed in your project dashboard, download the case template from the [GDC Data Dictionary](../../Data_Dictionary/viewer.md).
 Complete it with the Case Submitter IDs and upload the Cases with the Upload Data Wizard.